ethereum/remix-ide/docs/tutorial_debug.md

 To find a transaction hash:
 1. Go to a transaction in the terminal.
-2. Click a line with a transaction - to exand the log.
+2. Click a line with a transaction - to expand the log.
 3. The transaction hash is there - copy it.

 ![](images/a-debug6-term-txn-hash.png)